nas256/ece3400_team13/labs/lab4.md

 # Conclusion
 Our team was able to successfully complete both tasks in Lab 4.
+We created a successful communication protocol that encompasses all the information needed for the final maze.
+The radio team successfully used the RF transceivers to establish wireless communication between our robot and base station.
+By the end of the lab we simulated the robot navigating the maze in an S-formation.
+The robot's arduino then transmits its current location to the case station which indicates on the grid the current status.

-Completing these two tasks was good practice with using the DE0-Nano Development Board and gave us a good start on the base station design for our final system.
+Completing these two tasks was good practice with using the DE0-Nano Development Board and the Nordic nRF24L01+ transceivers.
+This lab encouraged us to hash out the final details for our base station and have us a good start on implementing the final system.
- One the acoustic side, we still need to implement a way for the base station Arduino to trigger the three-tone sound instead of using a physical switch on the FPGA as we did in this lab.
-This should be relatively easy to implement by having the FPGA either poll an output pin from the Arduino or receive an interrupt when maze-mapping is complete.
-On the graphics side, we need to finalize the SPI protocol that we will use to communicate the maze state to screen.
-We will also need to finalize how we are going to represent each element of the maze visually.